mmp52/HACRL/README.md

 # HACRL
-Hands-on Automation Control and Robotics Laboratory this file is created to make some edits in github branches
+Hands-on Automation Control and Robotics Laboratory;
+this repository is used for creating and controlling a hobby PiDrone which uses ROS on it;